juaml/junifer/docs/extending/coordinates.rst

 informative name most of the time.

-The ``coordinates`` argument takes the actual coordinates as a 2-dimensional :func:`numpy.array`.
+The ``coordinates`` argument takes the actual coordinates as a 2-dimensional :class:`numpy.ndarray`.
 It contains one row for every location, and three columns (one for each spatial dimension).
 That is, the first, second, and third columns indicate the x-, y-, and z-coordinates in MNI space respectively.
+The number of rows in the array correspond to the number of coordinates that belong to this set.
 Note, that Junifer (as of yet) only works in MNI space, and so therefore these coordinates should always be real-world coordinates of the MNI space.
-From this description it follows that the number of rows in the array correspond to the number of coordinates that belong to this set.

 Lastly, the ``voi_names`` argument takes a list of strings indicating the names of each coordinate (i.e. volume-of-interest) in the ``coordinates`` array.
 Therefore, the length of this list should correspond to the number of rows in the coordinates array.
-Now, we know everything we need to register a set of coordinates.
+Now, we know everything we need to know to register a set of coordinates.

 Step 1: Prepare code to register a set of coordinates
 -----------------------------------------------------

 Let's make a simple script to register our coordinates.
-We could simply call it ``register_coordinates.py``.
+We could simply call it ``register_custom_coordinates.py``.
 We may start by importing the appropriate
 packages:

 .. code-block:: python